 cp /etc/ntp.conf /etc/ntp.conf.orig

-- Then add the desired NTP server address, typically your DC, as indicated in the above screenshot.
+- Add the desired NTP server address, typically your DC.

 - Add another line similar to the one above if you have multiple NTP servers or wish to use public ones.

 - Come out of the VI editor and Stop the NTP services.